Temporary residence permit

 - Documents confirming the ground for issuance of temporary residence permit;

-- A certificate regarding (the absence of) a criminal record.
-NOTE: foreigners who come to work as highly qualified employees can submit a statement written by themselves confirming that they do not have a criminal record;
+- Certificate regarding (the absence of) a criminal record.
+NOTE: criminal record is valid for 6 months.
+Foreigners who come to work as highly qualified employees can submit a statement written by themselves confirming that they do not have a criminal record;

-- Documents confirming legal stay if application is submitted in Lithuania.
+- Documents confirming legal stay (f.e. visa) if application is submitted in Lithuania.

 More information about the required documents can be found on the website of the Migration department.